brandur/sorg/content/passages-drafts/003-kumano-kodo.md

 We woke up the next morning to find a fresh layer of snow on the mountain's temple roofs and courtyards -- the first snowfall of the season.
-I spent the morning running up Mount Bentendake above Daimon, trying to be mindful not to slip on the newly slick paths and accidentally throw my camera into the underbrush.
+I ran from Daimon Gate up nearby Mount Bentendake, trying to be mindful not to slip on the newly slick paths and accidentally throw my camera (and myself) into the underbrush.

 ![First snow at Mount Koya](/assets/passages/003-kumano-kodo/first-snow@2x.jpg)

 ## Yunomine Onsen (#yunomine)

+Koya's technically reachable along the Kumano Kodo, but along a leg that wasn't quite reachable with just the few days we had.
+Instead, we bused back down to a coastal town called Tanabe, and our real journey started the next morning as we set out from its local trail head.
+After another two days of hiking and an overnight in a charming small town called Chikatsuyu-oji, we reached Yunomine Onsen.

 > Yunomine is a quaint little collection of inns tucked
 > into a small valley deep in the heart of the sacred